chapel-lang/chapel/doc/rst/usingchapel/launcher.rst

     export CHPL_LAUNCHER_NODE_ACCESS=shared

-* Optionally, you can specify a slurm partition by setting the environment variable ``CHPL_LAUNCHER_PARTITION``.
-For example, to use the 'debug' partition, set:
+* Optionally, you can specify a slurm partition using either the environment variable ``CHPL_LAUNCHER_PARTITION`` or the ``--partition`` flag.
+For example, to use the 'debug' partition for all runs, set:

   .. code-block:: bash

     export CHPL_LAUNCHER_PARTITION=debug

-  This can also be done by passing the ``--partition`` flag to the executable.
-  For example, to use the 'debug' partition, use:
+  Or, to use the 'debug' partition for a single run, use:

   .. code-block:: bash

     ./myprogram --partition=debug

-* Optionally, you can specify a slurm nodelist by setting the environment variable ``CHPL_LAUNCHER_NODELIST``.
-For example, to use node nid00001, set:
+* Optionally, you can specify a slurm nodelist using either the environment variable ``CHPL_LAUNCHER_NODELIST`` or the ``--nodelist`` flag.
+For example, to use node nid00001 for all runs, set:

   .. code-block:: bash

     export CHPL_LAUNCHER_NODELIST=nid00001

-  This can also be done by passing the ``--nodelist`` flag to the executable.
-  For example, to use nodes nid00001 and nid00002, use:
+  Or, to use node nid00001 for a single run, use:

   .. code-block:: bash

-    ./myprogram --nodelist=nid00001,nid00002
+    ./myprogram --nodelist=nid00001

 * Optionally, you can specify a slurm constraint by setting the environment variable ``CHPL_LAUNCHER_CONSTRAINT``.
 For example, to use nodes with the